WhitedonSAP/gentoo-linux-installer/readme.txt

 Gentoo-Linux-Installer (GLI)
 Please connect to internet before execute the installation!!!
+WARNING!!!
+This is just a "SKETCH" !!!WARNING

 (RUN IT WITH ROOT)
-ONLY USE THIS SCRIPT WITH GENTOO LIVEGUI, NOT TESTED ON MINIMAL INSTALLATION CD
+ONLY USE THIS SCRIPT WITH GENTOO LIVEGUI (NOT TESTED ON MINIMAL INSTALLATION CD)

 ---------------------------------------------------------------------